Production function estimation using subjective expectations data: Production Function Estimation Using Firms' Expectations

 Like other proxy variable approaches, we now require a monotonicity assumption.
 In our case this assumption is that the right hand side of equation (\ref{eq:gomega_general}) is strictly increasing in $\omega_{it}$.
 Or, in words: given a firm's current (persistent) productivity there is a single level of productivity they expect next period and this single level can be uniquely inferred from their expectations about next-period output, labor and the deterministic level of next-period capital.
-This assumption is also required by ACF, who impose it in their assumption 2, and highlight it is also required by OP.
-Under the strict monotonicity assumption, $\omega_{it}$ can be recovered as
+A related assumption -- i.e., that the conditional distribution of $\omega_{it+1}$ given $\omega_{it}$ be increasing in the latter -- appears in ACF (see their Assumption 2).
+It is used there and in OP to guarantee their invertibility condition in an optimal firm decision model (see \citet{pakes1994}), but it is not needed in their estimation protocol and typically it is not imposed.
+This assumption is implied by the linearity assumptions on the productivity process in other methodologies (e.g., \cite{blundell_gmm_2000}).
+Whereas we think the assumption is generally reasonable, this remains of course a matter to be examined according to the context at hand.
+Elsewhere, for instance, stochastic processes for interest rates or commodity prices have been documented to be non-monotonic due to regime switches or equilibrium conditions (see, e.g., \cite{angbekaert2000} or \cite{deatonlaroque1992}, respectively).